27 Marketing Portfolio Examples (And Why They Work in 2026)

 Julie decided to go with a more text-heavy approach.
 Instead of having just her tagline to explain what she does, she added three additional paragraphs underneath to explain everything.

 If you read through it, you’ll find out that in her 8+ years of experience, she’s received a Global Marketing Excellence Award, and worked with 12+ key brands from 8+ industries.
-And she’s still just as passionate about marketing and outstanding copy as ever.
+Highlighting these is a great way to establish her authority right at the start.

 For more info on her, you can click over to her about page —or for more on her work, you can just scroll down and browse through her projects.